-(i) employing measures to keep their conduct secret, including, but not as follows:
+(i) employing measures to keep their conduct secret, including, but notlimited to, using code names and meeting at remote locations.

-148. With respect to the obstruction of justice count, the Mitsuba Information charged
+143. With respect to the obstruction of justice count, the Mitsuba Information charged as follows:

 In or about February 2010, Executive A, acting on Defendant's behalf, knowingly altered, destroyed, mutilated, concealed, covered up, falsified and made false entries in records, documents and tangible objects with the intent to impede, obstruct, and influence the investigation and proper administration of a matter within the jurisdiction of a department and agency of the United States, to wit, an investigation by the FBI and the United States Department of Justice of possible violations of U.S. antitrust law, in relation to and contemplation of such matter and case, and furthermore did order and command other employees of the Defendant to do so, in violation of 18 U.S.C. § 1519.